 The first thing you should do (after you have had an introductory lesson and decided that beadmaking is for you) is decide what you want to get out of making beads.

-- I want to sell what I make (at shows, galleries, shops, online) immediately
+- I want to sell what I make (at shows, galleries, shops, online) as soon as my beads are proficient

 - I will not be selling my glass beads (it’s just a hobby)

-- I’ll be using my beads in my (suncatchers, jewellery, garlands, etc) and selling them (at shows, galleries, shops, online)
+- I’ll be using my beads in my (suncatchers, jewellery, garlands, etc) and selling finished objects (at shows, galleries, shops, online)

 - I’m not going to start selling right away, but I will eventually

-By answering this question you will determine what sort of studio you should be setting up.
+By answering these types of questions you will determine what sort of studio you should be setting up.
 For instance, there is no point setting up a studio with a kiln if you have no intention of ever selling your beads.
-By understanding what you want to get out of making beads you can determine how much money is likely to be involved up front and what your first purchases will be.
+By understanding the direction you intend to pursue with your new hobby, you can determine how much money is likely to be involved up front and what your first purchases will be.
 You can also project how much you will need to save for future purchases.

 Choosing your studio space:

 I know… I know… everyone wants to buy the torch first.
 Actually the most important thing is to figure out where the torch will go.
 When melting glass a lot of fumes are produced and you need adequate ventilation and not to mention space for all the stuff you’re going to accumulate.
-If you have children, animals or anyone that suffers from asthma living with you, setting up inside of your house is not a great idea.
-Cats will jump up onto your bench with disastrous consequences (another mistake I made originally was not putting a net up to keep the cat out) and pinging glass can hit sleeping dogs beneath you (put a bed in a spot away from your desk if you have a pet that likes to be your shadow).
-If inside your house is your only option for a set up you must install an extractor ventilation unit for the health of yourself and everyone else in the residence.
+If you have children, animals or anyone that suffers from asthma living with you, setting up inside your home is not a great idea.
+Cats need to be kept away for their own good and pinging glass can hit sleeping dogs beneath you (put a bed in a spot away from your desk if you have a pet that likes to be your shadow).
+If inside your house is your only option for a set up you must install an extraction and ventilation unit for the health of yourself and everyone else in the residence.

 How to work out if your space is suitable: